Akshen22/Ecommerce-fake-review-detection/README.md

 (8) Download deployment.py file and paste it in ecommerce fake review detector.

-(9) Open pycharm and then ecommerce fake review detector folder later download all the requirements required (given in the folder, requirements.txt)
+(9) Open pycharm and then ecommerce fake review detector folder, later download all the requirements required (given in the folder, requirements.txt)

 (10) Open terminal and type, streamlit run deployment.py